...

 Before strolling along the terracotta waterfront promenade, take some time to admire the wrought-iron balconies adorning many charming old-world buildings.
 As night falls, the area comes alive with restaurant lights and music to enjoy.
 Seek out those slightly further back for cozier atmospheres and more wallet-friendly prices.

-Whether day or night, you will surely fall in love with the beautiful Ribeira.
+Whether day or night, visitors will surely fall in love with the beautiful Ribeira.
 If you’re looking to explore and experience one of the most vibrant cities in Europe, Porto is sure to enthrall you.

 Gawk At The São Bento Station